 St. Olaf College is the School of Record for BSME and provides the transcripts of the program.

-BSME courses are designed so that credits will be transferable to American and Canadian colleges and universities.
-Typically, one BSME course transfers as either 3 or 4 semester hours, depending on an evaluation of course material done by the home institution.
+BSME courses are designed so that credits will be transferable to American colleges and universities.
+The courses may be taken as Graded or Audit, and transcripts will reflect either letter grades A – F or Audit.
+Typically, a 1-credit BSME course transfers as either 3 or 4 semester hours, depending on an evaluation of course material done by the home institution.
 You should seek advice in this regard from the Registrar’s Office at your college or university.

 Additional Remarks About Credit Transfer